awslabs/aws-sdk-ios-samples/IoTTemperatureControl-Sample/Swift/README.md

 		pod install

-1. In the [Amazon Cognito console](https://console.aws.amazon.com/cognito/), use Amazon Cognito to create a new identity pool.
-Obtain the `PoolID` constant.
-Make sure the [role](https://console.aws.amazon.com/iam/home?region=us-east-1#roles) has full permissions to access the AWS IoT APIs, as shown in this example:
+1. In the [Amazon IAM console](https://console.aws.amazon.com/iam/), use Amazon IAM to create a new user.
+Obtain the `Access Key ID` and `Secret Access Key` constants.
+Make sure the [policy](https://console.aws.amazon.com/iam/home?region=us-east-1#roles) attached to the user has full permissions to access the AWS IoT APIs, as shown in this example:

 ```sh
 {